 Ultimately, we must persuade people to take action to drive change to bring about a better world.

-Peter Serenyi is a Communications and Knowledge Management Specialist at the UN Development Operations Coordination Office (UN DOCO) and was one of the trainers during the Communicating as One on Sustainable Development course at the UNSSC Knowledge Centre for Sustainable Development.
+Peter Serenyi is a Communications and Knowledge Management Specialist at the UN Development Operations Coordination Office (UN DOCO) and was one of the trainers at the UNSSC Knowledge Centre for Sustainable Development.
+Learn more about the upcoming Communicating as One course here.